daominah/age_of_empires_ror_hd/README.md

 ##### 1. [Assyrian](https://ageofempires.fandom.com/wiki/Assyrians#Civilization_bonuses)

-- [x] Chain Mail (Infantry/Archers/Cavalry) upgrades are available at the Storage Pit.
-  (but still missing Heavy Horse Archer).
+- [x] Chain Mail (Infantry/Archers/Cavalry) upgrades are available (but still missing Heavy Horse Archer techID 38).
 - [x] Alchemy and Engineering are available at the Government Center.
-- [x] Siege Workshops work 20% faster (team bonus).
+- [ ] Siege Workshops work 20% faster (team bonus).
-  This change is hard to fully implement, so only applied the following to only the Assyrian:
+  This change is hard to fully implement, so it was only applied to the Assyrian civilization:

-  - Stone Thrower line Train Time reduced to 50s (previously 60s).
+  - [x] Stone Thrower, Catapult, Heavy Catapult train time reduced to 50s (previously 60s).
-  - Ballista line Train Time reduced to 42s (previously 50s).
+  - [x] Ballista, Helepolis train time reduced to 42s (previously 50s).

-  - Changes was implemented in the Genie Editor: go to tab Units, disable auto copy to other civs, choose civ near top left, then edit the Train Time of 5 siege units for Assyrian only.
+  How the changes were implemented in the Genie Editor:
+  Go to the Units tab, uncheck Auto Copy to other civs, choose the civ near the top left, then edit the train time of the 5 siege units for Assyrian only.
-    Normally, changes are centrally implemented by the Civilization Tech Tree effect.
+  Normally, changes are centrally implemented by the Civilization Tech Tree effect while keeping all civs units stats the same.

 - [ ] Siege units upgrades cost -50%.
   (to implement this, see [Tech Cost Modifier](#tech-cost-modifier) below, but sadly the command seems to not work for this AoE version).